As an Amazon Associate we earn from qualifying purchases.

 Flavorful Additions to Fresh Cranberry Juice

-If you’re looking for how to make cranberry juice taste better, two additions you can make to your fresh cranberry juice are pomegranate juice or grape juice.
+If you’re looking for how to make cranberry juice taste better, two additions you can make to your fresh cranberry juice are pomegranate juice and grape juice.
 Pomegranate and grape have been paired with cranberries forever and will bring some added complexity and sweetness to your drink.

 Another addition that goes very well with fresh cranberry juice is lemonade or citrus juices.
 This will get you a little closer to the pucker you get from concentrated juice cocktails.
 The final thing I’d recommend mixing in is plum.
 While not very common, plum gives sweetness, acidity, and more color to the juice.